DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 * Samsung Galaxy S4 runs Lollipop (Android 5.0.1)
-* Samsung Galaxy S6 Edge run Nougat (Android 7.0)
+* Samsung Galaxy S6 Edge runs Nougat (Android 7.0)

 So by testing both these devices with the developed application we can sweep around 40% of all Android operating systems and in-between those too (between Android 5.x - 7.x).

 #### Android Java

 Android uses 'java' as it's primary programming interaction.
-Although it does not use the JVM (Java virtual machine) or bytecode like normal Java applications instead opting for it's own 'Dalvik' machine and bytecode.
-It provides the same interaction that Java does and is synonymously known as Java but it's not entirely the same working principle.
-Although for the purpose of this project, it won't make much difference in the long run.
+However, it does not use the JVM (Java Virtual Machine) or bytecode like normal Java applications instead it opts for its own 'Dalvik' machine and bytecode.
+It provides the same interaction that Java does and is synonymously known as Java but it is not entirely the same working principle.
+Although for the purpose of this project, it will not make much difference in the long run.

 ### 4.3 Keyboard Hardware

 In this project I have decided to utilise a mechanical keyboard over a typical membrane keyboard.
-Mechanical keyboards are louder and well structured internally compared to membrane and while this may seem like a trade off in terms of the attack vector - it's a controlled lab environment with a focus on pure identification and analysis to begin with.
+Mechanical keyboards are louder and well structured internally compared to membrane and while this may seem like a trade off in terms of the attack vector - it is a controlled lab environment with a focus on pure identification and analysis to begin with.

-The keyboard itself is the Razor Black Widow Ultimate 2014 Edition mechanical keyboard and while that name sounds intense it's a gaming keyboard with backlit elements and macro keys.
-It's designed to be powerful and loud which makes it ideal for analysis.
+The keyboard itself is the "Razer Black Widow Ultimate 2014 Edition" mechanical keyboard and while that name sounds intense, it is a gaming keyboard with backlit elements and macro keys.
+It is designed to be powerful and loud which makes it ideal for analysis.

 ![keyboard](/hardware/keyboard.jpg)

 ​                                                  (Razor Black Widow Ultimate 2014 Edition Keyboard)

-Another keyboard is present but this one is a simple membrane keyboard and exists for purely for varying testing conditions.
+Another keyboard is present but this one is a simple membrane keyboard and exists for purely for varying testing conditions. <span class="highlight"> What one? </span>

 ## 5. Testing conditions

 ### 5.1 Constraints

 The testing behind the project follows tight constraints in order to control the environment and tests as much as possible.
-Some elements are almost impossible to guarantee identical values for while others can be controlled fairly easily.
+Some elements are almost impossible to guarantee identical values for, while others can be controlled fairly easily.
 Below are the list of constraints and variables that testing suffered from.

 For the **methodology** behind the testing see testing methodology, section 6.